 Students might compose their own music to include in a slideshow or public service announcement they create for an English Language Arts classroom.
 The mood or tone of the music can connect to the topic they are exploring or the way they want their audience to feel when watching the movie they make.

 Your students might also create music to go along with lyrics they write.
-For example, if your students write a song to demonstrate their understanding of a science or social studies concept, they might use the Piano Chords and Scales app to compose music to go along with the writing they’ve completed.
+For example, if your students could write a song to demonstrate their understanding of a science or social studies concept.
+They might use the Piano Chords and Scales app to compose music to go along with the writing they’ve completed.

 Regular followers of ClassTechTips.com know how much I love open-ended creation tools.
 Whether your students are ready to compose their own music or are exploring the basics, the Piano Chords and Scales app is worth checking out.